softwarespot/jquery-handlebars/README.md

 A jQuery plugin for taking the strain out of using the wonderful Handlebarsjs template framework

 ## Warning
-Documentation is to be finalised on 2015/08/06.
-Please refrain from using until the API has finally been stabilised.
-Thank you.
+Documentation is to be finalised on 2015/08/06, though the plugin is fully stable to start using in productions environments.
+The code is also heavily documented, if you feel this README is lacking somewhat.

 ## What is jQuery-handlebars?